dudeperf3ct/11-cortex-deploy/realtime/realtime.md

   -d ''
 ```

+Realtime API [handles and routes requests](https://docs.cortex.dev/workloads/realtime/containers#handling-requests) to subpaths.
+Subpaths are supported; for example, if your API is named hello-world, a request to `<load_balancer_url>/hello-world` will be routed to the root (`/`) of your web server, and a request to `<load_balancer_url>/hello-world/subpatch` will be routed to `/subpath` on your web server.

 Run tests using pytest (Replace line number 5 and 7 in `project/Dockerfile` with `requirements-test.txt` instead of `requirements.txt`)

 ```bash